Jeremiah 3:15 And I will give you shepherds according to My heart, who will feed you with knowledge and understanding.

-II Timothy 1:6-7 Wherefore [Paul writes] I put you in remembrance that you stir up the gift of God, which is in you by the putting on of my hands.
-For God has not given us the spirit of fear; but of power, and of love, and of a sound mind.
+II Timothy 1:6-7 Therefore [Paul writes] I remind you stir up the gift of God which is in you through the laying on of my hands.
+For God has not given us a spirit of fear, but of power and of love and of a sound mind.

-Now we'll go back to another scripture in order to give all of these a measure of review.
+Now we will go back to another scripture in order to give all of these a measure of review.

-John 6:63 It is the spirit that quickens; the flesh profits nothing.
-The words that I [Jesus] speak unto you, they are spirit, and they are life.
+John 6:63 It is the Spirit who gives life; the flesh profits nothing.
+The words that I [Jesus] speak to you are spirit, and they are life.

 The word "life" here is interesting.
 It implies a quality beyond what is, by nature, available to mankind.
 We are going to see this in a little bit more detail later on in the sermon.
-Right now we just want to notice that in these two scriptures (II Timothy 1:6-7 and John 6:63) we have a firm basis connecting God's pure Word—with its wisdom and its guidance—as the solid foundation of sound-mindedness, and thus the abundant life.
+Right now we just want to notice that in these two scriptures we have a firm basis connecting God's pure Word—with its wisdom and its guidance—as the solid foundation of sound-mindedness, and thus the abundant life.

-I Corinthians 3:2 I have fed you with milk and not with meat: for hither to you were not able to bear it, neither yet now are you able.
+I Corinthians 3:2 I fed you with milk and not with solid food; for until now you were not able to receive it, and even now are you are still not able.

 There, in Paul's first usage of the term, he embarrassingly used milk to indicate elementary instruction as all that the Corinthians could handle.
 But we are going to be spending a bit more time in his second usage of the word milk, where Paul repeats this image.

-Hebrews 5:11-14 Of whom we have many things to say, and hard to be uttered, seeing you are dull of hearing.
-For when for the time you ought to be teachers, you have need that one teach you again which be the first principles of the oracles of God; and are become such as have need of milk, and not of strong meat.
-For everyone that uses milk is unskillful in the word of righteousness: for he is a babe.
-But strong meat belongs to them that are of full age, even those who by reason of use have their senses exercised to discern both good and evil.
+Hebrews 5:11-14 Of whom we have much to say, and hard to explain, since you have become dull of hearing.
+For though by this time you ought to be teachers, you need someone teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
+For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.
+But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil.

 The Hebrews account is more complex and serious in that the people had been more mature in the past—but they had regressed.
 These people were going backwards rather than forward.
 At the beginning of chapter 6, Paul gives an indication of how far they had slipped.

-In chapter 5, he said that they didn't even understand the first principles of the oracles of God.
-That's where they stood.
+In chapter 5, he said that they did not even understand the first principles of the oracles of God.
+That is where they stood.